A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Fourier analysis

-and its inversion evaluates $f_j$ to yield the Fourier coefficients:
+and its inversion evaluates $h_k$ to yield the Fourier coefficients $f_j$:

-When the number of Fourier coefficients is less than the number of observations, (i.e. $N < M$), the equality in Equation \ref{eq:idft} holds only up to an approximation.
-The convention is sometimes reversed \cite{rasheed2009fourier,van1992computational} by the signage of the exponential term and the normalisation coefficient.
-Equations \ref{eq:dft} and \ref{eq:idft} can be written as a linear transformation $f_k = Ff_j$, where from Equations \ref{eq:dft} and \ref{eq:idft}:
+When the number of Fourier coefficients is fewer than the number of observations, (i.e. $N < M$), the equality in Eq. (\ref{eq:idft}) holds only up to an approximation, and is referred to as a \textit{truncated} Discrete Fourier transfrom.
+The full spectrum of Fourier coefficients in $N$ can be calculated up to $M = N$ where the maximum frequency of $\pm N/2$ is the Nyquist frequency, beyond which the sampling rate is not sufficient to warrant calculation of any further coefficients.
+A full Fourier representation is theoretically sufficient to fully reconstruct the original data, $f_j$ - however there are some notable exceptions in cases of discontinuous data that are not readily represented by a series of trigonometric polynomials \cite{carslaw1925historical}.
+It is also important to note that the convention is sometimes reversed \cite{rasheed2009fourier,van1992computational} between the \textit{forward} and \textit{inverse} transforms by the signage of the exponential term and normalization coefficient in Eqs. (\ref{eq:dft}) and (\ref{eq:idft}).

+These transformations can be written as a linear operation $f_k = Ff_j$, where Eqs. (\ref{eq:dft}) and (\ref{eq:idft}) become the transformation matrices:

-A full spectrum of Fourier coefficients in $N$ can be calculated up to $M = N$ where the maximum frequency of $N/2$ is the Nyquist frequency; beyond which the sampling rate is not sufficient to warrant calculation of further coefficients.
-A full Fourier representation is theoretically sufficient to reconstruct the original data, $f_j$, in its entirety; however there are some notable exceptions in cases of discontinuous data that are not readily represented by a series of trigonometric polynomials \cite{carslaw1925historical}.
-Since these matrices are circulant, the operations: $h_k = Ff_j$ and $f_j = F^{-1}h_k$ can be performed in $\mathcal{O} (M log M)$ time complexity using a ``full'' Fast Discrete Fourier Transform (here abreviated as FFT), which can divide the operation into smaller operations assuming constant spectral density via the $j/M$ term.
-Even in cases where the input data is continuous, but a fewer number of Fourier coefficients are calculated, a ``truncated'' Fourier transform performs the operation in $\mathcal{O} (N log M)$ time \cite{markel1971fft} \cite{bowman2018partial}.
+Since these matrices are Vandermonde, both the forward operation: $h_k = Ff_j$ and the inverse: $f_j = F^{-1}h_k$ can be performed in $\mathcal{O} (M log M)$ time complexity using the FFT algorithm, which recursively divides the series into smaller operations (assuming constant spectral density via the $j/M$ term).
+Even in cases where the input data are continuous, but a fewer number of Fourier coefficients are calculated, the truncated Fourier transform performs the operation in $\mathcal{O} (N log M)$ time \cite{markel1971fft} \cite{bowman2018partial}.
+A fundamental property of the DFT/FFT is its self-inversion property: